 Many people ask our staff and volunteers:

 NO, NO, NO and NO!
 Our shelter does NOT support puppy mills OR pet stores that SELL puppies – not now, NOT EVER.
-NO SHELTER or rescue organization would have anything at ALL to do with places that churn out hundreds of thousands of puppies each year with NO regard for their care, treatment, health or well being.
+NO SHELTER or rescue organization would have anything at ALL to do with places that churn out thousands of puppies each year with NO regard for their care, treatment, health or well being.
 Simply put… puppymills are horrible places.
 If you aren’t familiar with where those petstore puppies come from – PLEASE educate yourself NOW and educate others…..